 Contracts and property types in Amsterdam

 Rental contracts are typically for an initial period of 12 months.
-Once this expires, they usually continue on a ‘rolling’ basis, with a one-month notice period for the landlord or tenant.
-If you break the contract in the first 12 months, you may have to pay the rent for the whole period.
+Once this expires, they usually continue on a rolling basis, with a one-month notice period for the landlord or tenant.
+If you break the contract in the first year, you may have to pay rent for the whole period.

-Tenancy laws in the Netherlands offer good protection to renters, so if your landlord serves you notice, you have the right to contest it.
+Tenancy laws in the Netherlands offer good protection to renters.
+If your landlord serves you notice, you have the right to contest it.

 Furnished and unfurnished properties

 Most commonly, apartments will be gestoffeerd (with soft furnishings, ie. carpets and curtains) or unfurnished.